TRT (Testosterone Replacement Therapy) in the UK is a growing treatment are for men who are feeling the effects of low testosterone.

 Often men do suffer due to their body being incapable of producing enough testosterone they need.
-On top of this, average levels of testosterone in men has decreased over the last couple of decades.
+To add insult to injury, average levels of testosterone in men has decreased over the last couple of decades.

 Once a man turns 30 his body begins to produce less testosterone each year.
-The numbers vary and it differs from person to person based on their lifestyle and genetics but after 30 men lose around 1 to 2% of testosterone each year.
+The numbers vary and it differs from person to person based on their lifestyle and genetics but after 30 men lose around 1 to 2 percent of testosterone each year.

 This doesn’t seem like much but factor in compounding and it quickly adds up.
 Once he hits 50 his testosterone levels will have diminished considerably.